Why carry an IDP while driving in Nepal?

 While enjoying your stay in Nepal, foreign nationals need to be cautious of the local driving laws, such as minimum driving age, road traffic signs, road traffic speed limits, blood alcohol levels, etc. This will ensure that your trip will be more relaxing and trouble-free.
 Remember to always be courteous and cooperate with the local authorities.
 Below are the most important driving rules you need to follow in Nepal.

-Carry your driver’s license and IDP at all times
+Carry your driver’s license and International Driver's Permit at all times

 Your International Driving License in Nepal and your valid national driver license are some of the most important documents you need during your trip.
 Local authorities will look for these documents – especially your IDP which they sometimes refer to as international Driving Licence Nepal – during checkpoints and random inspections.
 Be sure to keep these documents on hand, along with your passport, as they are requirements for you to drive around the country.